linuxonlinehelp/openwebrx-backup-old/README.md

 ### My Workarounds - My Changes ###

+Some Workarounds i did to reduce CPU IO (100% to 30% ) and reduce Traffic !!

+on
+- old PCs
+- Laptops
+- Tablets
+- Smartphones

+cause most people use older Hardware to save Money!
+(Reuse)

-Waterfall on SmartTV not displayed, NO Mouse Frequency Control on Openwebrx:
+### Waterfall on SmartTV not displayed ###

+(NO Mouse Frequency Control on Openwebrx)

 Android TV, FireSticks, ...